There are many benefits of yoga poses for creativity. Yoga poses can help you unleash your inner artist and boost your creative thinking brain.

 To be creative means to be able to formulate feelings that lead to ideas that we are then able to translate into images, sounds, words, stories, or another medium.

 This is what happens when you experience a “eureka” moment.

-According to Mark Beeman of Northwestern University, there are two patterns that occur in the brain when we experience creative or problem solving moments.
-Specifically, the brain enters alpha state for a long period.
+According to Mark Beeman of Northwestern University, there are two patterns that occur in the brain when we experience creative or problem-solving moments.
+Specifically, the brain enters the alpha state for an extended period.
 It’s this period of alpha brain that leads to creativity.

-These alpha brain states happen when the mind is relaxed but alert (precisely the mind state we are in when we meditate, another good reason to use meditation for creativity).
+These alpha brain states happen when the mind is relaxed but alert (precisely the mental state we are in when we meditate, another good reason to use meditation for creativity).

 Alpha brain state is responsible for most of our genius moments.
 When a runner breaks the 100m record, a musician creates a stunning new composition, or an author writes that perfect scene, it’s a sound bet that they are in alpha brain state.

-Numerous scientific studies show that when we practice yoga we enter alpha.
-And this is why it’s a good idea to use yoga for creativity.
+Numerous scientific studies show that when we practise yoga we enter alpha.
+And this is why it’s a good idea to use yoga poses for creativity.

 In 1973 studies were done on yogi Ram Sharma.
 Those studies showed that Sharma could enter alpha brainwaves in a matter of minutes.
 In other words, through training, Sharma was able to intentionally put his mind into its best state.

-It is also believed (though it’s currently under debate) that the right brain is the side of the brain responsible for creativity?
-This side of the brain, several scientists state, is responsible for generating ideas and insights, the type of ideas and insights needed to moment of creative talent such as writing a scene in a novel.
+It is also believed (though it’s currently under debate) that the right brain is the side of the brain responsible for creativity.
+This side of the brain, scientists state, is responsible for generating ideas and insights, the type of ideas and insights needed for moments of creative talent such as writing a scene in a novel.